What are Career Fairs?

 6. Interacting with Employers

-- Greet the representative with a firm handshake, smile and make eye contact.
-If you are uncomfortable with initiating physical contact due to COVID-19, consider introducing yourself and focus on eye contact.
+- You can greet the representative with a firm handshake, smile and make eye contact.
+Of course, if you are unable to initiate physical contact for religious, cultural or health reasons (including COVID-19), consider introducing yourself and focus on eye contact.

 - Focus on making a good first impression by listening carefully to the employer.
 A great result for you is the opportunity to speak with them again.